deriv-com/deriv-app/README.md

-Binary-Static
+Deriv App
 =============

-This repository contains the static HTML, Javascript, CSS, and images content of the [Binary.com](http://www.binary.com) website.
+This repository contains the static HTML, Javascript, CSS, and images content of the [deriv.app](http://www.deriv.app) website.

 ## Installation